alexander-kastil/ai-102/labs/04-knowledge/01-search-skill/readme.md

     ./setup
     ```

-    > **Note**: If the script fails, ensure you saved it with the correct variable names and try again.
+    > **Note**: I provided an alternative script `setup.azcli` that is easier to read.
+It uses [Azure CLI Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azurecli) to create the resources.
+You can use this script instead of setup.cmd if you prefer.
+It also provisions the Function Apps (Node and Python).

 12. When the script completes, review the output it displays and note the following information about your Azure resources (you will need these values later):